Willyoung2017/Machine_learning_task1/README.md

 # Machine_learning_task1
+###Text Classification
-Text Classification: To create a classification model for recommending selected articles.
+To create a classification model for recommending selected articles